Understanding and Healing Ulcers: Natural Support for Digestive Health and Recovery

 Week 8: Most uncomplicated ulcers heal with proper treatment

-Some people need long-term acid suppression; others can discontinue
+Some need long-term acid suppression; others can discontinue

 No smoking